helmutkn/Targeting-Lucid-Dreaming/README.md

   - [X] connect to software
   - [X] receive data from socket
   - [ ] Pack the data received from the socket into 256 chunks, since the sample frequency is 256 and we want to structure it by seconds
-  - [ ] make sure we do not receive more than 256 (sampling frequency of zMax headband) samples per second
+  - [ ] make sure we do not receive more than 256 (sampling frequency of zMax headband) samples per second.
+This can maybe be done by limiting the bytes to be read from the buffer.
+In ZMaxHeadband.read the line length is specified as 120 characters.
+Therefore the total packet length for one second of data should be 120 * 256, maybe its not exactly 120, because of tailing '\n', but it should be around that number.
   - [ ] when saving save the metadate, e.g. what signals are recorded.
 This is a program setting, therefore relevant
 - [X] implement visualization
   - [X] for eeg singal